02 - A Minimal Rust Kernel

 > cargo bootimage

-We see that the tool recompiles our kernel using cargo build
+We see that the tool recompiles our kernel using cargo build, so it will

 automatically pick up any changes you make.
 Afterwards, it compiles the